profsmith89/ctps/_sources/chap17.md

 # Chapter 17: Build Prediction Models #

 Computational tools help us to automate away the drudgery involved in our work, and they do this best when this work contains automatable patterns.
 If we can recognize them, we can build a script to repeatedly perform them.
-This is what we did in Chapter 2, when we hand-built a script to grab the dialogue in a story, and Chapter 13, when we used the regular-expression library to describe the more complicated patterns we saw in the Python interpreter's error messages and rewrite them into a form easier for us to digest.
+This is what we did in Chapter 2, when we hand-built a script to grab the dialogue in a story, and Chapter 13, when we used the regular-expression library to describe the more complicated patterns we saw in the Python interpreter's error messages and rewrite them into a form easier to digest.

 *Pattern matching* is a broadly applicable technique, and in this chapter, I'll introduce you to one of its most powerful uses: the building of predictive models.
 This returns us to the data science process introduced in Chapter 8, where we covered its first steps (i.e., data collection, data cleaning, and data exploration).
 I promised you that we'd return to cover its last steps (i.e., pattern detection and model building), and that time is now.

 However, unlike earlier chapters, this time we won't have to identify the patterns we wish to exploit.
 Because data scientists often work with data sets that are too large for humans to analyze, they need tools that can help to identify and exploit the patterns in these data sets.
-The design of these tools exist in a branch of artificial intelligence called *machine learning (ML)*, and we'll look at one popular library for it called `scikit-learn`.
+The design of these tools exist in a branch of artificial intelligence called *machine learning (ML)*, and we'll look at one popular library for it called scikit-learn.
 With such a library, it is very easy to mine a data set for patterns and create a model that uses the patterns it learned to make predictions about new data.
 In effect, we're asking the computer to analyze a data set and build an algorithm that we would find too difficult to build for ourselves.

-We'll explore two real-world problems in this space: (1) the predicting of housing prices based on a home's characteristics (e.g., number of bedrooms and bathrooms); and (2) the labeling of online comments as toxic or not.
-The first is classical and fairly straightforward ML application.
+We'll explore two real-world problems in this space: (1) the predicting of housing prices based on a home's characteristics (e.g., its number of bedrooms and bathrooms); and (2) the labeling of online comments as toxic.
+The first is classic and fairly straightforward ML application.
 We'll use it as an introduction to ML tools and techniques.
 The second is a more difficult problem, and it will open our eyes to the dangers of bias in the ML models we build.
-I'll mention two of the many ways in which bias can creep into a model so that you can check begin checking your own.
+I'll mention two of the many ways in which bias can creep into a model so that you can begin checking your own.
 Unfortunately, eliminating bias remains a hard problem, and sometimes, when the harms a model creates are greater than its benefits, you simply shouldn't deploy it.

 ```{admonition} Learning Outcomes
 Learn to use machine learning (ML) as a tool for discovering and exploiting real-world correlations.
 You will perform supervised learning to build a decision-tree model that that predicts home prices.
 You'll practice with Pandas and data frames, i.e., table data structures.
 In addition to a focus on predictive accuracy, you'll grapple with questions of bias in ML.
 After completing this chapter, you will be able to: